zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

     Reality-A. Instead, it CREATES A NEW BRANCH: Reality-C.

-    Reality-C is an identical copy of Reality-A up to 1950, but from that point forward, a different history unfolds— one where your grandfather died and you were never born.
+    Reality-C is an identical copy of Reality-A up to 1950, but from that point forward, a different history unfolds, one where your grandfather died and you were never born.

 ═══════════════════════════════════════════════════════════════════════════════